Mahama bids farewell to Tsutomu Himeno of Japan

 Read below the full statement of His Excellency Tsutomu Himeno when he first arrived in Ghana in 2018…

-I am happy to introduce myself as a Japanese Ambassador to the Republic of Ghana.
+I am happy to introduce myself as Japanese Ambassador to the Republic of Ghana.

 I arrived in Ghana in December 2017.